microsoft/windows-ai-studio-templates/model_lab_configs/huggingface/Intel/bert-base-uncased-mrpc/1/README.md

-# BERT optimization with QDQ on NPU
+# BERT optimization

+This folder contains examples of BERT optimization using different workflows.
+- QDQ for Qualcomm NPU / AMD NPU
+- OpenVINO for Intel NPU

+## QDQ for Qualcomm NPU / AMD NPU

 This workflow performs BERT optimization on NPU with ONNX Runtime QDQ.
 It performs the optimization pipeline: